 the manicured beaches--and do not experience just how beautiful

-Allow one to four days.
+Allow one to three days.
 Spending just one

 day is worthwhile.